 Paisley is a tiny city located in the state of Oregon.
 With a population of 255 people and just one neighborhood, Paisley is the 218th largest community in Oregon.

-Because occupations involving physical labor dominate the local economy, Paisley is generally considered to be a blue-collar town.
-38.10% of the Paisley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Paisley is a blue-collar town, with 38.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Paisley is a city of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Paisley who work in sales jobs (13.33%), teaching (11.43%), and farm management occupations (11.43%).

-The population of Paisley overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Paisley, 21.01% have at least a bachelor's degree.
+The education level of Paisley citizens is a little higher than the average for US cities and towns: 21.01% of adults in Paisley have at least a bachelor's degree.

 The per capita income in Paisley in 2022 was $21,243, which is low income relative to Oregon and the nation.
 This equates to an annual income of $84,972 for a family of four.